About

 An object defining the metadata to be displayed on mouse over.

-Any properties (except the 2 specified bellow) will be displayed as a key/value pair.
+Any properties (except the 2 specified below) will be displayed as a key/value pair.

-Extra metadata can be loaded dynamicly by using the url property.
+Extra metadata can be loaded dynamically by using the url property.

 The specified URL will be called with a GET request and the response will be parsed as a JSON object.